nirajvnec/testLTC/README.md

+Dear Krishna,

+Could you please provide the IT checkout evidence for the SWISS zone at your earliest convenience?
+Thank you for your assistance.

 Dear Team, I am pleased to inform you that the Mars Enquiry Tool version 24.1.4 has been successfully deployed to production and all IT checks are completed.